DuckDodgers24/Paul_S_McAlduff/projects/python/phq_gad/phq_gad_procedural/README.md

 Both are public domain screening tools developed by Drs.
 Spitzer, Kroenke, Williams, and Löwe.

-**Three Programming Paradigms:**
+**One of three Programming Paradigms:**
-This project demonstrates the same functionality implemented in three different ways:
-1. **Procedural** - Sequential code with loops
+**Procedural** - Sequential code with loops
-2. **Function-based** - Modular functions
-3. **Class-based** - Object-oriented design

 ### Educational Purpose
 This is a programming exercise created for educational purposes to demonstrate different coding approaches.
 It is **not intended for clinical use or self-diagnosis**.
 If you have mental health concerns, please consult a qualified healthcare professional.

 ### Features
 - Interactive command-line interface